tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 Concordion uses a test fixture to match the specification to an executable test.
 In science, a fixture is often physical apparatus used to support a test specimen during an experiment.
 The experiment or test is distinct from the apparatus that supports it.
-JUnit often muddles this idea because a JUnit test will typically include test support code (the fixture part) as well as actual test scenarios.
+Unit testing frameworks often muddy this idea because they expect tests to include test support code (the fixture part) as well as the actual test scenarios (the experiment part).

 When we use a HTML specification like Listing 1.1, we can create fixtures which are more about supporting the test and the test scenarios themselves are encoded in the specification.
 We can create differing scenarios in HTML but reuse the same fixture.
 Our fixture for the above might look like the following.